Contextuality of the probability current in quantum mechanics: Einsteinian relativity

 \section{Einsteinian relativity}

-We now discuss how, in special relativity, the sensitivity to the context induces a sensitivity to the Lorentzian reference frame, preventing a Lorentz invariant definition of the probability current.
+We now discuss how, in special relativity, the sensitivity to the context induces a sensitivity to the Lorentzian reference frame, preventing a relativistically consistent definition of the probability current in configuration space of the two particle system.
 We first specify the properties that we assume to be valid within the quantum theory under discussion.